PromyLOPh/guix-hpc-website/posts/binary-performance.md

 AVX2-optimized FFTW?

-One option is to _rewrite the dependency graph_ of Octave, so that occurrences of the generic `fftw` package are replaced by `fftw`.
+One option is to _rewrite the dependency graph_ of Octave, so that occurrences of the generic `fftw` package are replaced by `fftw-avx`.
 This can be done from the command line [using the `--with-input` option](https://www.gnu.org/software/guix/manual/html_node/Package-Transformation-Options.html):